bobvandevijver/latex-bundle/Resources/doc/base/Standalone.md

 This class also has an `addPackage($package, $options = '')` method.
 Use this if you need to include extra packages.

+As convenience, multiple packages can be added with a single invocation of `addPackages($packages)`.
+However, this is without package options.

 ### Add dependency

 This class also has an `addDependency($dependency)` method.
 Use this if you need to copy files from a certain dir to the compilation dir.

+As convenience, multiple dependencies can be added with a single invocation of `addDependencies($dependencies)`.

 ### Template